-If Republicans can ever manage to land on an Obamacare replacement that they can agree on, they’ll turn to the next of Trump’s campaign promises: to “fix our inner cities and rebuild our highways, bridges, tunnels, airports, schools, hospitals,” as he said on Election Night.
+If Republicans can land on an Affordable Care Act replacement that they can agree on, they’ll turn to the next of President Donald Trump’s campaign promises: to “fix our inner cities and rebuild our highways, bridges, tunnels, airports, schools, hospitals,” as he said on Election Night.

-But Trump’s plan, which claims to wring $1 trillion in infrastructure spending out of an initial $167 billion government investment, fails at two points: It’s biased against some of the most vital types of infrastructure projects in the United States, and it abandons projects that would most benefit his own voters.
+But Trump’s plan, which claims to wring $1 trillion in infrastructure spending out of a $167 billion government investment, fails at two points: It’s biased against some of the most vital types of infrastructure projects in the United States, and it abandons projects that would most benefit his own voters.

 The plan uses that $167 billion to seed projects and provide tax breaks to the private contractors and investors who complete them.
-Their plan assumes that every project will be attached to a revenue stream that will provide a reliable return.
+Their plan assumes that every project will be attached to a reliable revenue stream.
 Contractors and investors will receive sizable tax breaks for working on these infrastructure projects, but the Administration says that the taxes they collect as a result of those projects will cover them.

 This sounds great for contractors and investors.
 It isn’t great for a country in desperate need of infrastructure investment, especially in the places Trump won by the strongest margins.

 At the core of this proposal is the idea to tie every infrastructure project to a revenue stream.
-That idea immediately prioritizes certain types of projects over others, perhaps by design.
-It incentivizes projects with an obvious revenue stream like oil pipelines, airports and railroads.
-It encourages toll-friendly projects like bridges, canals and tunnels.
+That idea immediately prioritizes certain types of projects over others.
+It incentivizes projects with an obvious revenue stream like oil pipelines, toll roads, airports and railroads.
 It does not, however, mean much for projects like the replacement of lead-poisoned pipes, dams without generating capability, levees, dredging waterways or public roads.